 The above resources should give us the basics of the test writing process.

-Levels of the test writing process:
+Levels of Test writing process:

 - Level 1: In this level, you will write the basic cases from the available specification and user documentation.